helje5/dockSwiftOnARM/README.md

 When it does finish, you should get a message saying all is well and that the directories Toolchains, SDKs, and Destinations, populated with various (arm64|arm32|amd64) files have been produced.

 The cross compilers end up under: `./InstallPackagers/SwiftCrossCompiler/Developer` by default.
-If you don't want to make installer packages, you can simply copy the files from there to `/Library/Developer`.
+If you don't want to make installer packages, you can simply copy the Toolchains, SDKs and Destinations directories from there to `/Library/Developer`.
 NB If you wish to change the installed location from `/Library/Developer` you will need to change the files under Destinations to match your new installed location.
+Changes required in the file should be obvious.

+## Using your cross compiler
-Now do the following (based on which cross compiler you have built)
+In this directory, you may now do the following (based on which cross compiler you have built)

     cd helloworld
     swift build --destination ../Destinations/arm64-ubuntu-bionic.json